How Much Does Decomposed Granite Cost in 2025?

 Decomposed Granite Cost per Cubic Yard

-You'll pay between $40 and $255 per cubic yard for decomposed granite, depending on the type.
+You'll pay between $40 and $255 per cubic yard for decomposed granite, depending on the type of decomposed granite.
 Transportation is often the greatest cost variable due to the material's weight.
 All suppliers charge a fee for moving the granite to your work site, but pricing models vary.
 Some suppliers charge a flat rate per mile for transportation, while others charge a flat fee per cubic yard within a set service range.

 Coverage (Sq.
 Ft.)
 Cubic YardsAverage Cost